Formation of Bound States in Quintessence Alternative Theories: Introduction

-The formation and propagation of quantum bound states in the vicinity of a Galileon black hole was discussed in \cite{Koutsoumbas:2018gbd}.
-The Galileon black holes are generated by a scalar field coupled to the Curvature \cite{Kolyvaris:2011fk, Rinaldi:2012vy, Kolyvaris:2013zfa} and they are spherically symmetric hairy black holes.
+The formation and propagation of bound states in the vicinity of a Galileon black hole has been discussed in \cite{Koutsoumbas:2018gbd}.
+The Galileon black holes are generated by a scalar field coupled to the curvature \cite{Kolyvaris:2011fk, Rinaldi:2012vy, Kolyvaris:2013zfa} and they are spherically symmetric hairy black holes.
 Classically this coupling has been studied extensively; it strongly influences the propagation of the scalar field compared to a scalar field minimally coupled to gravity.
-Also the stability of the background Galileon black hole was studied and it was found that bound states were trapped in a Regge and Wheeler potential well or penetrating the horizon of the Galileon black hole depending on the strength of the derivative coupling of a scalar field to curvature.
-The formation of quantum bound states requires that the Klein-Gordon equation in a black hole background has to exhibit a radial potential containing a local well for given ranges of black hole parameters in the Klein-Gordon (KG) equation.
+Also the stability of the background Galileon black hole has been studied and it has been found that bound states were trapped in a Regge and Wheeler potential well or penetrating the horizon of the Galileon black hole depending on the strength of the derivative coupling of a scalar field to curvature.
+The formation of quantum bound states requires that there is a radial potential containing a local well for given ranges of black hole parameters in the Klein-Gordon (KG) equation.